davidfulop/synetec-assessment-mvc/Solution/README.md

 - Here I chose only to expose the properties that are actually needed (used) in the app.
 Less maintenance.
 Also more explicit domain model, but I'm aware that from a DDD perspective this may be a controversial choice.
 - I'm usually a fan of the Interface Segregation Principle, but in case of IBonusPoolControllerService I think it wouldn't do any good to split the interface into 2.
 - Not putting an interface around the two model classes was a conscious choice.
 They're just property bags.
 As long as they don't contain actual logic, I think it's pragmatic to just use the class, as in this case I'm not actually relying on any implementation.
+- I deleted comments, as I think if the code and the tests aren't self-explanatory enough, no comment will help that.
+I left one comment though to explain a choice that may seem controversial in an interview.
+(Okay, one of many choices. :) )

 The things above are not laws that I believe till the bitter end.
 This is just how I think based on my experiences so far.
 I'm aware that I'm not finished my learning, so I'm open to discuss these.